ProofOfPizza/proofofpizza.github.io/_pages/cv-en.md

       role: Test - Test Automation
       client: Ministry of Foreign Affairs
       summary: Chain testing and improving and extending the automated test suites for UI and Apis.
 Bits and pieces of frontend work, containerization and pipelines.
-    - period: 2017 - 2019
-      link: rabobank
-      role: Test - Test Automation
-      client: Rabobank
-      summary: Mainly writing automated test for UI (protractor) and Apis (java).
-Besides this joining in the effort of migration towards cloud (PCF), seting up and maintaining the dashboards and alerts in Splunk for our team.
-For about a year I was the scrum master in our team.

 work_experience:
   title: Work Experience